‘You can’t stop birds from flying, can you, Sameer? They go where they will…’

-1960s Uganda.
-Hasan is struggling to run his family business following the sudden death of his wife.
-Just as he begins to see a way forward, a new regime seizes power, and a wave of rising prejudice threatens to sweep away everything he has built.
+1960s UGANDA.
+Hasan struggles to keep his family business afloat following the sudden death of his wife.
+As he begins to put his shattered life back together piece by piece, a new regime seizes power, and a wave of rising prejudice threatens to sweep away everything he has built.

-Present-day London.
+Present-day LONDON.
 Sameer, a young high-flying lawyer, senses an emptiness in what he thought was the life of his dreams.
-Called back to his family home by an unexpected tragedy, Sameer begins to find the missing pieces of himself not in his future plans, but in a past he never knew.
+Called back to his family home by an unexpected tragedy, Sameer begins to find the missing pieces of himself not in his future plans, but in a heritage he never knew.

 Moving between two continents over a troubled century, We Are All Birds of Uganda is an immensely resonant novel that explores racial tensions, generational divides and what it means to belong.